 In the end…..

+So where the candidates stand on student debt?
+It’s hard to know exactly.
 One thing to remember is that these are just proposals and subject to change.
 In addition, any change to the student loan system would literally take an act of congress.
 President trump has tried to push a number of reforms including the elimination of public service loan forgiveness, with little success.
 A lot of what happens in the next 4 years may depend on who is elected to congress as much as who sits in the White House.